Infisical vs Hashicorp Vault

 Secret Referencing and Importing

-Infisical lets developers reference secrets within the projects – across environments and folders – read docs.
+Infisical lets developers reference secrets within the projects – across environments and folders – read documentation.

 Not available.